Does turmeric help with night sweats during perimenopause?

 Night sweats are the nocturnal version of hot flashes and are among the most disruptive perimenopausal symptoms, often fragmenting sleep and leaving women exhausted.
 Like hot flashes, they are rooted in hypothalamic temperature regulation changes driven by declining estrogen.
 Turmeric and its active compound curcumin are sometimes suggested for vasomotor symptoms, and while there is a theoretical basis for some benefit, it is important to be transparent that the direct clinical evidence for night sweats specifically is very weak.

 Curcumin makes up roughly 2 to 5 percent of dried turmeric by weight.
 Its core mechanisms include inhibiting NF-kB, suppressing COX-2 and LOX enzymes, and reducing pro-inflammatory cytokines including TNF-alpha, IL-1 beta, and IL-6.
 There is a theoretical argument that systemic inflammation lowers the hypothalamic threshold for triggering thermoregulatory responses, meaning that reducing inflammatory signaling might reduce the frequency or intensity of night sweats.
+When cytokine levels are chronically elevated, the hypothalamus becomes more reactive to small changes in core body temperature, potentially increasing the likelihood and severity of thermoregulatory events during sleep.
 However, this has not been confirmed in controlled clinical trials for perimenopausal vasomotor symptoms.

 Curcumin has also been studied in laboratory settings for weak phytoestrogenic activity, meaning it can interact loosely with estrogen receptors.
 Some researchers have speculated this interaction could modestly influence vasomotor symptoms, but clinical evidence supporting this in human trials is not established.
-The phytoestrogenic activity of curcumin is considerably weaker than that of isoflavones like soy or red clover.
+The phytoestrogenic activity of curcumin is considerably weaker than that of isoflavones found in soy or red clover, which themselves have only modest evidence for vasomotor symptom relief.

 To be direct: if night sweats are severe and significantly disrupting sleep, turmeric is unlikely to be sufficient as a standalone intervention.
 Hormone therapy and certain non-hormonal prescription options have robust clinical evidence for reducing vasomotor symptoms.
 Turmeric might be considered as part of a broader anti-inflammatory approach, alongside good sleep hygiene, a cool sleep environment, and dietary modification, but it should not be expected to deliver the relief that evidence-based treatments provide.